-Finland's Report Card 2016 will be published on November 16, together with 37 other countries.
-More information on the Active Healthy Kids Global Alliance can be found at http://www.activehealthykids.org/.
+Finland's Report Card 2016 was published together with 37 other countries.

 Finland’s Report Card 2016 on Physical Activity for Children and Youth is a research-based summary report regarding physical activity among Finnish children and adolescents and its promotion in various contexts.
 Physical activity for children and adolescents consists of several different parts throughout the day, and it is strongly connected to everyday routines, social networks and the living environment.
 Through the latest research results, the Report Card sheds light on the state of physical activity of children and adolescents through ten indicators.